Search for Important Questions

 1. Discuss ancient Indian philosophy relating to the protection of the environment.

-3. Explain the constitution, powers, and functions of the National Green Tribunal.
+3. Explain the provisions regarding the constitution, powers, and functions of the State Board under the Air (Prevention and Control of Pollution) Act, 1981.

 1. Explain environment protection and ancient Indian philosophy relating to environment protection.